robert-sanders-software-ontwikkeling/code-challenge/README.md

 ## Tests

-I have written more extensive unit tests for order line component (order-line.component.spec.ts) to illustrate how you can test and component
+I have written more extensive unit tests for order line component (order-line.component.spec.ts) to illustrate how you can test a component

 ## Running unit tests